 The SSEL seeks to involve students in the design, fabrication, and operation of space flight hardware.
 Current programs allow students with no prior experience to become involved and build to increasingly more responsible roles in SSEL programs.
 The BOREALIS program utilizes high-altitude balloons to provide frequent, low-cost opportunities to fly experiments at the edge of space.
 Undergraduates in the Student Satellite Program design, build, and fly satellites in Earth orbit.
 The Solar Physics group is developing an innovative solar telescope-spectrograph called MOSES and opportunities also exist to work with space science data from currently operating NASA satellites.
 For more information visit the SSEL website.

-The following faculty in the Physics Department are particularly interested in talking with you about the opportunities we have to offer.
+The Department Head of the Physics Department is particularly interested in talking with you about the opportunities we have to offer.
 Please feel free to call or email.
 We look forward to hearing from you.